 \subsection{Thermopower from the local moments and comparison with the experiment:}

-To extract the contribution of thermopower (configurational entropy, {$S_{con}$}) originating from local moments, we employ the atomic limit of thermopower~\cite{PhysRevB.108.075101}, derived from the Kelvin formula~\cite{peterson2010kelvin}, given by {$\frac{-dS_{con}}{e d\nu}$}.
-In the regime of strong correlations ($k_\mathrm{B}T \leq U$), a reduction in entropy occurs when the band is half-filled (with $4$ out of $8$ f-orbitals filled), as depicted by the blue line in Figure~\ref{Figure1}d (top panel).
-This reduction leads to additional crossing points in the thermopower at $\nu_{cross} \sim \pm 1.3$, as observed in our theoretically calculated thermopower shown in Figure~\ref{Figure3}a for $U = 20$ meV~\cite{zondiner2020cascade,wong2020cascade}.
-Detailed descriptions of our theoretical calculations are provided in SI-7.
+In order to capture the effect of correlation, we have considered various theoretical models (SI-10 and SI-11) with increasing correlation effects.
+Among these, the dynamical mean-field theory (DMFT) at intermediate interaction strength $U/W\lesssim 1$ captures the robust crossing in thermopower as shown in SI-Fig. 17.
+To see the effect of strong correlation~\cite{PhysRevB.108.075101} in thermopower, we employ a minimal model of atomic limit, the limiting case of extremely strong interaction, and the bandwidth approaching zero, $t\ll k_\mathrm{B}T\ll U$.
+In the atomic limit, the thermopower is known as Heikes limit\cite{PhysRevB.13.647,Mukerjee_PRB_2005} ($S_{th} = -\frac{1}{e} \times \frac{\partial S^M_{en}}{\partial \nu}$, where $S^M_{en}$ - entropy per moire unit cell), and further can be derived from the Kelvin formula~\cite{peterson2010kelvin} (details in SI-11).
+In the regime of strong correlation, a reduction in entropy occurs when the band is half-filled (with 4 out of 8 orbitals filled), as depicted by the blue line in Figure~\ref{Figure1}d (top panel).
+This reduction leads to additional crossing points in the thermopower at $\nu_{cross} \sim \pm 1.3$, as observed in our theoretical calculations for $U = 20$ meV~\cite{xie2019spectroscopic} shown in Figure~\ref{Figure3}a.
+The temperature independence of the crossing points in the atomic limit for varying $U$ from 15 to 40 meV is demonstrated in SI-Fig. 19c.
+To incorporate finite hopping in our calculation, thermopower is computed using exact diagonalization for a small cluster of moire sites via the Kelvin formula, showing the robust crossing (SI-Fig. 22).
+As shown below, among the various theoretical models, the simplest minimal model of atomic limit explains the most striking features of our experiment.